-Find Your Career with the Ann Arbor Police Department
+Start a career with the Ann Arbor Police

 The Ann Arbor Police Department is seeking ambitious individuals interested in pursuing a career in law enforcement within a vibrant, diverse community.
 Successful candidates will join an organization recognized for innovation, professionalism, leadership and service to the community.
 The Ann Arbor Police Department is among the 12 agencies in the State of Michigan and 705 nationwide with accreditation from CALEA.